grey-lock/weatherbot-cli-app/README.md

     $ gem install weatherbot

 ## Usage

-Weatherbot is a Ruby gem that utilizes OpenWeatherMap’s API to retrieve current and forecast weather conditions based on a user’s input.
+Weatherbot is a Ruby gem that utilizes [OpenWeatherMap’s API](https://openweathermap.org/api) to retrieve current and forecast weather conditions based on a user’s input.

-Type 'weatherbot' to start the program.
+Type `weatherbot` to start the program.

 You will be prompted to enter a location.
 Anywhere works, the API responds to almost any entry, even if it is misspelled.

 Many popular locations will work.
-In order to get the most accurate results, typing in <location>, <country> will work in almost every query.
+In order to get the most accurate results, typing in `<location>, <country>` will work in almost every query.

 The data is outputted to the terminal and shows:

 - The Report Time and the timezone your computer is in
 - The API response best guess of the location you typed with the country code
 - The coordinates of the weather station that returned the data
-- A google maps link to the coordinates
+- A Google Maps link to the coordinates
 - Current temperature & conditions
 - Cloudiness
 - Humidity
 - Wind Speed & Direction
 - Sunrise and Sunset

-You can type ‘forecast’ to display the results’ 3 days weather forecast in 24 hour intervals.
+You can type `forecast` to display the city's 3 day weather forecast in 24 hour intervals.

-After typing in a location, you can type ‘map’ to open your OS browser to the Google Maps coordinates of the result.
+After typing in a location, you can type `map` to open your OS browser to the Google Maps coordinates of the result.

-To quit the program type ‘exit’.
+To quit the program type `exit`.

 ## Development